 Why are self-referencing software-programs forbidden?

 I just don’t know.
-When I moved from my first programming job (Operations Research, making mathematical models) to the IT-department of ABN the only thing I heard was that is was a standard not to do so.
+When I moved from my first programming job (Operations Research, making mathematical models) to the IT-department of ABN the only thing I heard was that it was a standard (Rule) not to do so.

 Personally I think it had to do with the programming language (COBOL).
 In my first job I used a very strange language called APL.
 In this language everything was possible.
 The difference between my old department and the new department was education.
 I was the first mathematician to enter the IT-department and it took a long time before the next one came.